CodingClubGIMT/CSE-LAB-PROGRAMS/Micro Processor/README.md

 #### 5. Block transfer of data in memory segments overlapping each other
 `6 bytes of data are stored in memory starting from 6000H to 6005H.
 Write a program to Move the block of data to memory address starting from 6003H to 6008H`
 #### 6. Addition of an array of bytes stored in consecutive memory
-`8 bytes of data are stored in memory location starting from 3001H to 3007H.
-Write a program to add the data bytes and store in accumulator`
+`6 bytes of data are stored in memory location starting from 3001H to 3005H.
+Write a program to add the data bytes and store the result LSB in 3009H and MSB in 3008H(use register B to store if any carry is generated)`
 #### 7. Addition of unknown number of bytes stored in consecutive memory
+`Certain numbers of bytes of data ae stored in memory location starting at 9100H.
+Number of bytes are unknown.
+End of the data sting is indicate by 00H.
+Add all the data bytes, use register B to save any carry generated while adding consecutive memory location.
+Store the result MSB in 9200H and LSB in 9201H`
 #### 8. Addition of two 16 bit numbers stored in memory
 `1st 16 bit number - LSB in 9200H,MSB in 9201H ; 2nd 16 bit number - LSB in 9300H,MSB in 9301H ; add the two number and save the result LSB in 9302H and MSB in 9303H`
 #### 9. Subtraction of two 16 bit numbers stored in memory